karlbuscheck/teaching-distilgpt2-to-cook/README.md

 # Recipe Generation with DistilGPT2

-This notebook explores how to fine-tune a **transformer** for a custom text completion task -- specifically, we'll teach `distilgpt2`, a faster, smaller version of GPT-2 2 to generate full recipes from a dataset of ingredient-instruction pairings.
+This project explores how to fine-tune a **transformer** for a custom text completion task -- specifically, we'll teach `distilgpt2`, a faster, smaller version of GPT-2 2 to generate full recipes from a dataset of ingredient-instruction pairings.

 Before the world met ChatGPT, GPT-2 was already showing us what generative AI could do -- if we were paying attention.
 To learn more about this large language model, which was trained on 8 million web pages, check out the official model card on [Hugging Face](https://huggingface.co/openai-community/gpt2).
 Or, the model card for [our streamlined version](https://huggingface.co/distilbert/distilgpt2), `distilgpt2`, for comparison.